Updated April 7, 2023

 If you remember, when you took out your VA purchase loan, you paid a funding fee.
 It was likely a few thousand dollars or more that you had to pay at the closing or wrap into your loan amount.
 Each time you use your VA benefits, you must pay the funding fee again.
 However, VA IRRRL has a reduced funding fee.

-Rather than the standard 2.3%, most veterans pay when they buy a home or use their benefit for the first time, IRRRL borrowers pay only 0.5% of the loan amount, which is a significant savings.
+Rather than the 1.25 percent to 2.15 percent that most veterans pay when they buy a home or use their benefit for the first time, IRRRL borrowers pay only 0.5% of the loan amount, which is a significant savings.

 6. You May Roll Your Closing Costs into the Loan